kodecocodes/saf-materials/README.md

 # Swift Apprentice: Fundamentals: Materials

-This repo contains all the downloadable materials and projects associated with the **[Swift Apprentice](https://www.kodeco.com/books/swift-apprentice-fundamentals)** from [Kodeco](https://www.kodeco.com).
+This repo contains all the downloadable materials and projects associated with the **[Swift Apprentice: Fundamentals](https://www.kodeco.com/books/swift-apprentice-fundamentals)** from [Kodeco](https://www.kodeco.com).

 Each edition has its own branch, named `editions/[EDITION]`.
 The default branch for this repo is for the most recent edition.